 A series of informal workshops designed to provide a forum where faculty can exchange ideas with each other about teaching students how to conduct research, new collections, and the changing environment of scholarly communication.
 We also will improve student learning by fostering faculty connections to our librarians and our collections.

-If you have questions or ideas for future programs please contact librarian Dan Kelley
+If you have questions or ideas for future programs please contact librarian Daniel Kelley

 - Tuesday, March 18 from 3:30-4:30 in the Library Classroom.

 An opportunity for faculty to provide feedback on (and ask questions about) our new catalog and discovery software called PRIMO.

 - Teaching biology majors how to do research Tuesday, October 22 from 3:30-4:30 in the Library Classroom.

 Tuesday, November 19 from 3:30-4:30 in the Library Classroom.

 Librarians will introduce faculty to the new search software which is replacing WorldCat Local and the L&C Classic Catalog.
 Drinks will be served.

 Please join us for a discussion that explores how we tackle and teach research skills within the curriculum in specific majors.
 Professor Greta Binford will start the conversation by sharing the Biology Department's approach, and we'll expand the discussion to examine approaches and threads of commonality across disciplines.